TheLastZombie/Specki/README.md

 Bot for the German ich_iel Discord server, now with 200% more inside jokes!

+It is home to many original commands so awesome that [another Discord bot](https://github.com/M3IY0U/Meiyounaise) copies them.

 Below, you can find everything you usually need to get started.
 For advanced documentation, visit the [wiki](../../wiki)!

 ## Inviting to your Server